 Member/Emeritus/ Honorary Life- $40.00 Non-Member- $45.00 Student- $15.00

-To guarantee a seat, you must pre-register on the HGS website and pay with a credit card.
+To guarantee a seat, you must pre-register on the HGS website and pre-pay with a credit card.
 You may walk up and pay at the door if extra seats are available.
 Please cancel by phone or email within 24 hours before the event for a refund.
-Online & pre-registration closes Monday, September 17, at 5:00 a.m.
+Monday scheduled HGS meetings need to be canceled the Friday before by 2 pm.
+Online & Pre-registration closes Monday, October 22, at 5:00 a.m..

 Instructions to Norris Conf.
 Center: